At Postbox, we always recommend that you setup your accounts as IMAP instead of POP for all the reasons outlined in this article:

 Then navigate to:

 (Note: In macOS the Library folder is hidden.
-To access it, Open Finder, and hold the Option key while clicking on the Go menu at the top of the screen.
-"Library" will be one of the options.)
+To access it, open the Finder, hold the Option key, then select Library from the Go menu.)

 Note: The AppData folder is folder is a hidden folder; to show hidden folders: